mayeedwin/twitterbot/README.md

 ### Run the app

-Now type the following in the command line in your project ./bot folder directory:
+Now type the following in the command line while in the ./bot folder directory

 ```bash
 node retweetbot.js